Apply for Financial Aid

 STEP 7: Submit your Transcripts

-Students should contact their high school (or where they earned their GED) and request to have a final, official copy of their transcript sent to the Triton College Admission and Records Office.
+Students should contact their high school (or where they earned their State of Illinois High School Diploma) and request to have a final, official copy of their transcript sent to the Triton College Admission and Records Office.

 What Happens Next?

 The results of the FAFSA are necessary to begin a financial aid file.
 Once the FAFSA has been reviewed, additional documentation may be requested.
-Financial aid will not be disbursed without an official copy of a high school/GED transcript.
+Financial aid will not be disbursed without an official copy of a high school/State of Illinois High School Diploma transcript.

 After you submit your FAFSA, you’ll get your Student Aid Report (SAR) from the office of Federal Student Aid.
 Your SAR is a paper or electronic document that gives you basic information about the FAFSA data you submitted, including your answers to the questions on your FAFSA.
 Your SAR won’t tell you how much financial aid you’ll get.
 If you provided an email address when you submitted your FAFSA, you can expect to receive your SAR within a few days of electronically filing or within two weeks of mailing.